 What's the Rest of the Story?!

 I hear and read people deriding the tape measure all the time.
 The common retort is that getting fitted in-store is the best solution.
-Of course a good bra fitter is a wonderful thing to have but MILLIONS of women do not have access to a good bra fitter (working in a store doesn't automatically make you a good fitter) and they should not be left to languish in a painful bra.
-With a tape measure and good bra knowledge, you're well on your way to finding your own perfect fit!
+Of course a good bra fitter is a wonderful thing to have but MILLIONS of women do not have access to a good bra fitter (working in a store doesn't automatically make you a good fitter).
+Not having access to a physical store does not mean you have to languish in a painful bra.
+With a tape measure and good bra knowledge, you're well on your way to finding your own best fit!

 The Five Step Check to Fit